SQLJames/factorio-server-charts/charts/factorio-server-charts/README.md

 If you do run into any issues with mods, I will try to work with you on finding the right settings and document them as well.

+## Loading save file

+Ensure that the server mods list matches the save file mods, disable the option `generate_new_save`, and ensure that `save_name` has the same name has the local save file you want to import.

 ## Parameters

 ### Kubernetes Parameters